Problems with Convatec Wafer for 2-Piece System

 Reply to aTraveler

-Yes, I do the lubricant, I have started wetting Q tips and use those to clean my wafer.
+Yes, I do use the lubricant.
+I have started wetting Q-tips and using those to clean my wafer.
 I finally got a picture to upload and tried to describe what is happening to the best of my ability.
-New to this and was wondering if anyone else has this problem with convatec wafer.
+I am new to this and was wondering if anyone else has this problem with Convatec wafer.

 Downtown